200 pp., 6.125 x 9.25, 18 halftones, 4 maps, notes, bibl., index

 About the Author

-Kristina M. Jacobsen is assistant professor of music and anthropology (ethnology) at the University of New Mexico.
+Kristina M. Jacobsen is associate professor of music and anthropology (ethnology) at the University of New Mexico.
 She also cofacilitates the UNM honky-tonk ensemble, is a touring singer/songwriter, and fronts the all-girl honky-tonk band Merlettes.
 All author proceeds from the sale of this book will be donated to the Navajo Nation Museum.

 For more information about Kristina M. Jacobsen, visit the Author Page.